14-16 West Randolph Street,

 4 people favorited this theater

-It was designed by the noted Chicago theater architect Henry L. Newhouse, who work also includes the Metropolitan, Peerless, Howard, and Atlantic Theatres in Chicago, among others.
+It was designed by the noted Chicago theatre architect Henry L. Newhouse, who work also includes the Metropolitan Theatre, Peerless Theatre, Howard Theatre, and Atlantic Theatre in Chicago, among others.

-The Randolph Theater, located on Randolph Street near State Street (near the Colonial [formerly Iroquois] Theatre—which was replaced by the Oriental Theater in 1925), was within walking distance of many of the larger Loop houses of its day (such as the State-Lake Theater, the Apollo [later United Artists] Theater, and the Woods Theater).
+The Randolph Theatre, located on Randolph Street near State Street (near the Colonial [formerly Iroquois] Theatre—which was replaced by the Oriental Theatre in 1925), was within walking distance of many of the larger Loop houses of its day (such as the State-Lake Theatre, the Apollo [later United Artists] Theatre, and the Woods Theatre).

-Part of the smaller Jones, Linick and Schaefer circuit, which also ran the popular Orpheum Theater and Rialto Theater elsewhere in the Loop, the Randolph Theater was not anywhere near as fancy or large as its many neighboring movie palaces.
+Part of the smaller Jones, Linick and Schaefer circuit, which also ran the popular Orpheum Theatre and Rialto Theatre elsewhere in the Loop, the Randolph Theatre was not anywhere near as fancy or large as its many neighboring movie palaces.

 Just login to your account and subscribe to this theater